-The Agricultural Quarantine and Inspection (AQI) program inspects international air passengers and their baggage that arrive on commercial aircraft from outside the customs territory of the United States.
+The AQI program inspects international cruise vessels and their passengers arriving from outside the customs territory of the United States.

 User fee regulations (7 CFR 354.3(a)) define a passenger as: "A natural person for whom transportation is provided, including infants, whether a separate ticket or travel document is issued for the infant, or the infant or toddler occupies a seat, or the infant or toddler is held or carried by another passenger."
-International air passenger fee regulations are listed in 7 CFR 354.3(f).
+International cruise passenger fee regulations are listed in 7 CFR 354.3(f).